 Despite the dominance of DP flowmeters,

-some end users are turning to multivariable vortex meters for measuring steam
+some end users are turning to multivariable vortex flow meters

 flow.
 Vortex flowmeters have some advantages over other types of new-technology